tristanwong1188/POLYU-FYP-RAPPOR/README.md

 >In my conclusion, RAPPOR is not suitable for this kind of research, because too small number of perople are involved.

 >
->>
->>
->>
+>
+>
+>
-To help familiarize myself with the RAPPOR JS implementation:
+>To help familiarize myself with the RAPPOR JS implementation:
-2. Counts file (8*29 = 232 records)
+>2.
+Counts file (8*29 = 232 records)
-1st col -> no. of reports
+>1st col -> no. of reports
-remaining cols (28) -> no. of times the bit is set Required.
+>remaining cols (28) -> no. of times the bit is set Required.
 This file must have as many rows as cohorts.
 The first column contains the number of reports in the cohort.
-The remaining k columns specify the number of times the corresponding bit was set in all reports (in the corresponding cohort).
+>The remaining k columns specify the number of times the corresponding bit was set in all reports (in the corresponding cohort).
-This file cannot have a CSV header line.
+>This file cannot have a CSV header line.
+>
+>
-3. Map file
+>3.
+Map file
-1st col -> strings
+>1st col -> strings
-remaining cols -> which bit each string is hashed cohorts -> 64 (given by the alg., not by the simulation website) Required.
+>remaining cols -> which bit each string is hashed cohorts -> 64 (given by the alg., not by the simulation website) Required.
 The first column contains candidate strings.
-The remaining columns show which bit each string is hashed to within each cohort.
+The >remaining columns show which bit each string is hashed to within each cohort.
-Indices are specified in the extended format, starting with index 1 (not 0!).
+>Indices are specified in the extended format, starting with index 1 (not 0!).
-Because we do not specify a cohort in the map file, indices must be adjusted in the following way.
+>Because we do not specify a cohort in the map file, indices must be adjusted in the following way.
-For example, if bits i and j are set in cohort 2, then their corresponding indices are i + k and j + k in the map file.
+>For example, if bits i and j are set in cohort 2, then their corresponding indices are i + k and j + k in the map file.
-The number of columns is equal to (h * m).
+>The number of columns is equal to (h * m).
 This file cannot have a CSV header line.
 >
 >
 >